Cumbia (Colombia): Colombian tradition

 By the 1940s cumbia began spreading from the coast to other parts of Colombia alongside other costeña form of music, like porro and vallenato.
-Clarinetist Lucho Bermúdez helped bring cumbia into the country's interior.
+This was because these genres were restyled by cosmopolitan orchestras and transformed into música tropical.
+Clarinetist Lucho Bermúdez helped bring cumbia into the country's interior by adding stylized orchestral arrangements to the rhythms of the genre.
+In other parts of Latin America orchestrated cumbia became popularized as música tropical.
 The early spread of cumbia internationally was helped by the number of record companies on the coast.
-Originally working-class populist music, cumbia was frowned upon by the elites, but as it spread, the class association subsided and cumbia became popular in every sector of society.
-The researcher Guillermo Abadía Morales in his "Compendium of Colombian folklore", Volume 3, # 7, published in 1962, states that "this explains the origin in the zambo conjugation of musical air by the fusion of the melancholy indigenous gaita flute or caña de millo, i.e., Tolo or Kuisí, of Kuna or Kogi ethnic groups, respectively, and the cheerful and impetuous resonance from the African drums.
+Originally working-class populist music, cumbia was frowned upon by the elites.
+The implementation of stylized orchestras made it more acceptable and appealing to the elites and as it spread the class association subsided and cumbia became popular in every sector of society.
+The researcher Guillermo Abadía Morales in his "Compendium of Colombian folklore", Volume 3, # 7, published in 1962, states that "this explains the origin in the zambo conjugation of musical air by the fusion of the melancholy indigenous gaita flute or caña de millo, i.e., Tolo or Kuisí, of Guna or Kogi ethnic groups, respectively, and the cheerful and impetuous resonance from the African drums.
 The ethnographic council has been symbolized in the different dancing roles that correspond to each sex."
 The presence of these cultural elements can be appreciated thus: